garethredfern/laravelvue-spa/content/en/setup/tooling.md

 To test the API whilst building all its endpoints and data fetching functionality, you can use either [Insomnia](https://insomnia.rest/) or [Postman](https://www.postman.com/).
 Both tools allow you to interact with your API endpoints whilst saving the necessary authentication token.

 Both Insomnia and Postman should enable you to interact with Sanctum using cookies and sessions in the same way as the SPA does.
-It is much simpler to create a token endpoint which returns a Bearer token to use whilst interacting with the API locally. **Do not use this method authenticating your SPA** cookies and sessions are the preferred and more secure method in production.
+However, it is much simpler to create a token endpoint, which returns a Bearer token to use whilst interacting with the API locally. **Do not use this method authenticating your SPA** cookies and sessions are the preferred and more secure method in production.
 For testing locally a Bearer token is nice and simple and works well.

 ### Add HasApiTokens Trait to User Model